 Previous work has identified some of the shortcomings of traditional solar access laws (Starrs, Nelson, & Zalcman, 1999).
 The lack of awareness and understanding of solar rights statutes is one of the biggest obstacles to enforcement.
 The lack of awareness by homeowner associations and architectural review boards can lead to delays in processing applications and lawsuits that are expensive to defend and cost all parties, regardless of who prevails.
-This is because when a solar rights law awards the court costs and attorney fees to the prevailing party, and the homeowner is the prevailing party, they still end up paying because all homeowners in the community bear the common expenses, such as attorney fees.
+Because, when a solar rights law awards the court costs and attorney fees to the prevailing party, and the homeowner is the prevailing party, they still end up paying since all homeowners in the community bear the common expenses, such as attorney fees.
 The lack of understanding of solar rights laws by homeowners and solar contractors can lead to missteps in the approval process.
 Most solar rights laws are not absolute; they still require that the homeowner apply to the architectural review board for approval, and the board has a degree of discretion in the approval process.
 Many homeowners and contractors believe that approval is not required and proceed with the installation without prior approval.
-This can lead to legal recourse by the association that has no bearing on the solar rights laws, but rather pertain to the failure to follow association rules.
+This can lead to legal recourse by the association that has no bearing on the solar rights laws but rather pertain to the failure to follow association rules.

-The following cases are examples of real events, and represent the range of scenarios that occur on a daily basis.
+The following cases are examples of real events and represent the range of scenarios that occur on a daily basis.

-Case 1: Homeowner purchases a solar energy system.
+- Case 1: A homeowner purchases a solar energy system.
 The contractor arrives on site for installation.
 As neighbors notice the activity, they confront the homeowner and inquire as to the architectural review board's approval.
 The neighbor cites the solar rights law and says permission is not necessary.
-The association advises the homeowner to cease and desist work, restore the premises to its original condition, and levies a fine for every day they are in violation.

-Case 2: Homeowner purchases a solar energy system.
-Approval from the Architectural Review Board is pending.
-Contractor applies for a permit from the local building agency.
-They refuse to issue the permit until they receive a copy of the ARB approval.
-Or, the ARB requires a copy of the permit before approval is granted.
-The building permit process is so cumbersome, the contractor does not pull a permit, and ARB approval is denied.

-Case 3: Homeowner considers purchase of a solar energy system.
+The association advises the homeowner to cease and desist work and to restore the premises to its original condition and levies a fine for every day they are in violation. - Case 2: A homeowner purchases a solar energy system.
+Approval from the architectural review board (ARB) is pending.
+The contractor applies for a permit from the local building agency, which refuses to issue the permit until a copy of the ARB approval is received.
+Alternately, the ARB requires a copy of the permit before approval is granted.
+The building permit process is so cumbersome, the contractor does not pull a permit, and ARB approval is denied. - Case 3: A homeowner considers purchase of a solar energy system.
 Deed restrictions require that the system not be visible from the street.
-Homeowner has a corner lot and the only area not visible from the street faces north.
-Contractor devises a reverse mount for the collectors and runs afoul of local wind and structural codes.

-Case 4: Homeowner/Condominium Association owns the exterior of the residence, including the roof (common property).
-The request to install the solar energy system is denied, as they fear the roof warranty being voided, and question the liability for any damage to common property.

-Case 5: Homeowner installs a solar energy system.
-Neighbor to the south has several very mature trees that are creeping into the solar window.
-Homeowner asks neighbor to trim the trees.
-Neighbor refuses arguing that the shade of the trees reduce their air conditioning load.
+The homeowner has a corner lot, and the only area not visible from the street faces north.
+The contractor devises a reverse mount for the collectors and runs afoul of local wind and structural codes. - Case 4: A homeowner/condominium association owns the exterior of the residence including the roof (common property).
+The request to install the solar energy system is denied, as they fear the roof warranty being voided, and question the liability for any damage to common property. - Case 5: A homeowner installs a solar energy system.
+A neighbor to the south has several very mature trees that are creeping into the solar window.
+The homeowner asks the neighbor to trim the trees, but the neighbor refuses, arguing that the shade of the trees reduces their air-conditioning load.

-Case 6: Developer builds all homes in the community with a solar water heater and photovoltaic system.
+Case 6: A developer builds all homes in the community with a solar water heater and photovoltaic system.
 The solar window requires that a tree protected by the local landscape ordinance be removed.
-Developer is required to purchase and replant \$20,000 trees to compensate for the removal of the protected tree.
+The developer is required to purchase and replant \$20,000 trees to compensate for the removal of the protected tree.